-With all the available sight options you might be asking yourself, should I invest in AR-15 flip up sights?
+With all the available sight options, you might be asking yourself, should I invest in AR-15 backup iron sights?
 That question is easy to answer and also entirely up to the end-user and the plan for their AR.

 Time to dive into some great AR-15 flip up sight sets for your rifle!

 Backup sights are an important part of any gun setup and show be carefully considered when choosing which sight to buy.

 If you are running a red dot sight it’s always good to have a non-battery powered backup in case the worst happens to your optic.

 On my main AR-15, I will run back up iron sights in case my Trijicon MRO goes down, but for most of my range rifles, I might opt not to have a backup sight as the cost to fully kit a range gun vs buying more ammo to shoot is always a struggle.